bpptkg/komapy/README.md

 # KomaPy

-KomaPy is Python library for creating customizable BPPTKG Monitoring API chart.
+KomaPy is Python library for creating customizable BPPTKG Monitoring APIs chart.

 ## Use Cases